 Need help with installing your awning?
 We've got you covered!

 Awnings quickly became standard after their introduction in the early 19th century.
 But who would’ve thought that after almost two hundred years, awnings would still play such a pivotal role in modern architecture, both commercial and residential?
-Nowadays, it’s challenging not to find a restaurant or a shop with a storefront awning suspended over their premises.
+Nowadays, it’s challenging not to find a restaurant or a shop with a storefront awning suspended over its premises.

 The same goes for homes with backyards or patio decks.
 The question is, though, what drives business owners and homeowners to install awnings?
 Well, there are multiple reasons for that.
 And if you’ve been considering installing an awning yourself, be it for your house or business, this guide will provide you with all the information you need before making the final decision.
 Here’s a quick breakdown of why and how to take advantage of the many advantages coming with storefront awnings.